netzwerg/gradle-release-plugin/README.md

 * Tags Git repo (e.g. `v0.0.1`)
 * Increments version number in `version.txt` to next SNAPSHOT (e.g. `0.0.2-SNAPSHOT`)
 * Again commits modified `version.txt`
-* Pushes changes to Git remote
+* Optionally pushes changes to Git remote

 **Important**: The configuration phase is only executed if the `release` task is explicitly passed to Gradle as a start parameter.